Prepare and load your own data

 Overview

 Custom Data Commons provides a simple mechanism to import your own data, but it requires that the data be provided in a specific format and file structure.
+At a high level, you need to provide the following:

 • All data must be in CSV format, using the schema described below.